Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 virus attack

 Ransomware attacks encrypt a user's files or entire systems.
-Cyber attackers then demand a payment for releasing the systems.
+Cyber attackers then demand payment to release the systems.

 Example of Ransomware Attacks: